How to strive for progress over perfection

 Similarly, when we strive for perfection, we are actually less likely to take healthy steps, like eating healthier or moving more.

-When we accept that imperfections are a part of being human, we are more likely to adjust our approach when we hit challenges and setbacks and act in ways that bring us closer to achieving our health and wellness goals.
+When we accept that imperfections are a part of being human, we are more likely to adjust our approach when we hit challenges and setbacks and act in ways that bring us closer to reaching our health and wellness goals.

-Just because you haven’t been “perfect” does not mean you haven’t made progress.
+"Just because you haven’t been “perfect” does not mean you haven’t made progress."

-5 tips from WeightWatchers® Coaches
+5 tips from WeightWatchers Coaches

 1. Guesstimate when you need to

 It's more important to put SOMETHING in your My Day food tracker than to leave out a meal or item that could undermine the general accountability of your overall budget for the week.
-Using the 'quick add' feature the WW app is a great tool if you need to make a Points guess for an item or meal.
+Using the 'quick add' feature in the app is a great tool if you need to make a Points guess for an item or meal.

 - WW Coach Kathlene M